 Fiona gives the BBQs a grilling by carrying out the following performance tests.

 - Steak: Fiona covers the entire cooking surface with steaks and cooks them with the hood open (unless the manual instructs otherwise), turning them once only.
 This is a harsh test, and might not be how you'd cook steak on your own barbie – normally you'd move the steak about to allow for hot spots – but our test assesses how evenly the hotplate reaches and maintains a high temperature, and how well it controls flare-ups.

 - Sausages: As with steak, the entire cooking surface is covered.
 Fiona cooks the sausages with the hood closed.
-This also assesses the hotplate's ability to reach and maintain high temperature and control flare-ups, which are a particular challenge when cooking sausages, due to their higher fat content.
+This also assesses the hotplate's ability to reach and maintain a high temperature and control flare-ups, which are a particular challenge when cooking sausages due to their higher fat content.

-- Roast whole chicken: She roasts a chicken by placing it on a baking tray in the centre of the plates with the outside burners on medium heat.
+- Whole roast chicken: She roasts a chicken by placing it on a baking tray in the centre of the plates with the outside burners on medium heat.
 The hood is down and the chicken is turned only once.
 This assesses the performance at moderate temperatures over a long period.

-- Marinated wings: She cooks marinated wings directly on the hotplate and turn them once.
+- Marinated chicken wings: She cooks marinated wings directly on the hotplate and turns them once.
 The wings need a low temperature so the marinade doesn't burn.
 Cooking this way is comparable to cooking in an oven.

 - Extra features: Occasionally we may test and comment on additional features such as a smoker or pizza functionality.

 We've introduced a new pita bread test to assess evenness, but the score is not yet part of the CHOICE Expert Rating (our overall score).
 For years our kitchen experts have been cooking steak to assess how well the heat is distributed across the whole hotplate.